 How do you overseed Bermuda grass?

 To overseed Bermudagrass lawns, plant seeds before the spring transition to summer when temperatures allow for seeds to germinate easily.
 Water well to support the root development of seedlings.
 Monitor the growth rate of your seedlings.
-You can resume mowing after about a month or when seedlings have reached more than two feet in height.
+You can resume mowing after about a month or when seedlings have reached more than 2″ in height.
 You can stop fertilizing your lawn toward the end of its growing season.